Using monitoring data to derive and assess against guideline values

 In such cases, you should apply a more conservative approach to the comparison of toxicant-test data with DGVs.
-Specifically, we recommend that action is triggered if the 95th percentile of the test distribution exceeds the DGV.
-(Stated differently, no action is triggered if 95% of the values fall below the guideline value.)
+Specifically, we recommend that a toxicant DGV is deemed to be exceeded if the 95th percentile of the test distribution exceeds the DGV (or stated differently, there has been no exceedance of the DGV if 95% of the values fall below the DGV).

 The more stringent approach is recommended here because, unlike PC stressors, toxicant DGVs are based on actual biological-effects data and so, by implication, exceedance of the value indicates the potential for ecological harm.
-The proportion of values required to be less than the DGV is very high (95%) so a single observation greater than the DGV would be legitimate grounds for action in most cases, even early in a sampling program.
+The proportion of values required to be less than the DGV is very high (95%) so a single observation greater than the DGV would be legitimate grounds for determining that an exceedance has occurred in most cases, even early in a sampling program.

 Estimation of percentiles from data

 The estimation of local guideline values for a reference site typically relies on the estimation of a percentile from the historical data at that reference site.

 There is no one correct way to estimate percentiles (Hyndman & Fan 1996, McBride 2005, Schoonjans et al. 2011).
 The New Zealand Ministry for the Environment recommended the Hazen percentile estimator as a middle-of-the-road estimator (MfE 2003).
 Many different methods are available in statistical software and the difference between different estimators will typically be small.

 The precision with which the percentile is estimated depends heavily on the sample size.